LordMaduz/Invoice-App-Backend/README.md

 # Invoice-App-Backend with Spring Boot

-This repository a simple CRUD Operations using H2 Database to interact with a React Application.
+This repository consists of simple CRUD Operations using the H2 Database to interact with a React Application.
 This is developed with Spring Boot 3.2.5 and requires Java 17 or above.

 ## To start: